bentoml/BentoML/README.md

 - Offline scoring on batch datasets with Apache Spark, or Dask.
 - Stream serving with Kafka, Beam, and Flink

-🍱 Easy transition from model development to model serving in production
+🍱 Easily go from training to model serving in production
 - 27 ML Frameworks natively supported and counting! - Tensorflow, PyTorch, XGBoost, Scikit-Learn and many more
-- Integrate with any training pipeline or experimentation management platform
 - Standard `.bento` format for packaging code, models and dependencies for easy versioning and deployment
 - Automatically setup CUDA and cuDNN for serving models with GPU
+- Designed to work with any training pipeline or experimentation platform

 🐍 Python-first, scales with powerful optimizations
-- Business logic and feature extraction scale separately than model inference workers
+- Standalone Model inference workers that scale separately from business logic and feature extraction code
 - Adaptive batching dynamically groups inference requests for optimal performance
 - Complex inference graphs automatically orchestrated with Yatai on Kubernetes